Category: Knowledge Base Software

 Besides breaking the text into short paragraphs, you need to deliver the information in the right order for your readers to understand it.

-Article templates can help you organise your ideas, but they alone can’t do the job for you.
+Article templates can help you organize your ideas, but they alone can’t do the job for you.

 Your knowledge base should include benefit-focused content only.
 Simple as that.